vseryakov/alpinejs-app/README.md

 - `$target` - to define a specific container for rendering, it is always set in the params even if empty
 - `$history` - to explicitly manage browser history.
+- `$name` - a name to be used to cache external templates

+Modifiers:
+ - `stop` - stop event propagation
+ - `cache` - cache external templates by name, the name is either the file name or special param `$name`

 ```html
 <a x-render="'hello/hi?reason=World'">Say Hello</a>